dao-duc-tung/ecs-ml-deploy-system/README.md

 ## Introduction

-This is a sample solution to build a completed MLOps pipeline in production for a typical ML system.
+This is a solution to build a completed MLOps pipeline in production for a typical ML system.
 This example could be useful for any engineer or organization looking to operationalize ML with native AWS development tools such as CodePipeline, CodeBuild, and ECS.

-The main use-case of this sample solution is:
+The main use cases of this solution are:

 1. Your team wants to deploy infrastructure for an ML endpoint of an ML system.
 Let's call this endpoint `A`.
 1. After that, your team wants to deploy another ML endpoint of the same ML system into the existing infrastructure.
 Let's call this endpoint `B`.